Auriana/TWEB_Project1/DIMMI.md

 It's important to not forget to transmit the written password to the audience, for instance by mail or written on a visible board.

-If the PDF is fully loaded, he/she then presses on the "Start" button and the screen switches to that of the lecture.
+He/She then presses on the "Start" button, and the PDF is loading.
+When it's finished, the screen switches to that of the lecture.

-Under the block of adding lectures, there is another which allows the presenter to see the archive.
-Archive contains the older lectures he has already given.
+Under the block of adding lectures, there is another one which allows the presenter to see the archive.
+Archive contains the older lectures he/she has already given.
 The link conducts to the old Presenter Lecture screen (see below), with the PDF, the chat and the requests.

-The second one, the viewer side, aims the viewver to **attend the lecture**.
+The second one, the viewer side, aims the viewer to **attend the lecture**.
 Inside it, the user has only to enter the password created and transmitted by the presenter.

 Then, he/she presses on the "Join" button and the screen switches to that of the lecture.